 Held annually on August Bank Holiday Monday, (last Monday in the month), situated on Pentre Road, Pontardulais (SA4 8DQ), the whole ethos of the show remains that it is run ‘for the betterment of agriculture’.
 Cattle, sheep, pigs, horses and dogs are the livestock features of the day with horticultural and vintage sections maintaining their popularity.

 2013 saw the introduction of a poultry show and a fun dog show with ‘enter on the day’ classes – the whole aim being for fun.
-New for 2014 is a section for Veteran Horses and Ponies.
+New for 2014 seeing the addition of a veteran horse or pony section.

 Traders sell everything from a toothbrush to a tractor on the field and entertainment, both in the main ring and around the showground, changes to meet public demands.
 The craft tent plays host to a wide range of styles of product from cakes to cards and will be full to bursting again this year.